 The Northern Willamette Valley provides a moderate climate, soils and sites ideal for the culture of noble cool climate wine varietals.
 The Ponzi family's own vineyards, and those under their management, provide 175 acres of vines featuring a variety of elevations, exposures and soil types.
 The different sites express distinctive territory and micro-climates.
 These differences, combined with knowledgeable varietal and clonal selections, are the determinants of the overall expression of varietal flavors, character and ultimate wine structure.

 Ponzi Vineyards is strictly committed to respecting the integrity of each vineyard, enhancing and maintaining their individual characteristics.
 The artistry and signature of Ponzi wines is in the blending of distinct cuvées from these vineyards.
 All 130 acres of Ponzi-owned vineyards are site-selected, hand-planted and managed by the family and their vineyard manager.

 Ponzi Vineyards Sites

 An American Viticultural Area, AVA, is a federally approved area defined by geographic features and specific boundaries.
 In 2001, the large number of Oregon wineries created a need to more specifically inform consumers on the origin of their wines.
 The Chehalem Mountains AVA was created in 2007.
 All Ponzi vineyards, with the exception of the original Estate Vineyard, are situated on the North slope of this appellation.

-The soil classification in the Chehalem Mountains AVA is exclusively Laurelwood; composed of basalt base with ice age windblown sedimentary soils.
+The soil classification in the Chehalem Mountains AVA and Laurelwood is exclusively Laurelwood; composed of basalt base with ice age windblown sedimentary soils.
 The family feels it is superb for the cultivation of Pinot noir and other cool climate varietals.
-To garner further recognition and distinction for the wines produced from Laurelwood soils, Maria and Luisa Ponzi have submitted a petition to establish a Laurelwood sub-AVA of the Chehalem Mountains.
+To garner further recognition and distinction for the wines produced from Laurelwood soils, Maria and Luisa Ponzi submitted a petition to establish a Laurelwood sub-AVA of the Chehalem Mountains.